Spanish Socialist Workers' Party: Sánchez leadership (2014–present)

-Political ideology
+Ideology

 From Marxism to social democracy

 The PSOE was founded with the purpose of representing and defending the interests of the proletariat formed during the Industrial Revolution in the 19th century.
-In its beginnings, the PSOE's main objective was the defense of worker's rights and the achievement of the ideals of socialism, emerging from contemporary philosophy and Marxist politics, by securing political power for the working class and establish a dictatorship of the proletariat in order to achieve social ownership of the means of production.
+In its beginnings, the PSOE's main objective was the defense of worker's rights and the achievement of the ideals of socialism, emerging from contemporary philosophy and Marxist politics, by securing political power for the working class and establishing a dictatorship of the proletariat in order to achieve social ownership of the means of production.
 The ideology of the PSOE has evolved throughout the 20th century according to relevant historical events and the evolution of Spanish society.